top of page

 Fats and fibre

-It is sometimes suggested that by adding bulk to our diets, fibre helps to reduce hunger.
-However other theories suggest that what may be more important is the brain sensing whether there is sufficient energy available (Bickman, 2020) One study assessed hunger in those using intravenous (IV) feeding, in which no food enters the stomach.
+It is sometimes suggested that by providing bulk in our diets through added fibre helps to reduce hunger.
+However other theories suggest that what may be more important is the brain sensing whether there is sufficient energy available (Bickman, 2020) One study assessed feelings of hunger in those using intravenous (IV) feeding, in which no food enters the stomach.
 They found that if the infusion contained just glucose the person would feel hungry, whereas, when the infusion also contained some fat, feelings of hunger disappeared (McCutcheon, NB,1989)

 Fats are the one macronutrient that don’t raise insulin levels and eating healthy fats can also help to keep hunger at bay longer.